 You can use other colors if you wish.
 You could substitute the green ribbon with a thinner pink one, 7/8″ would be good.
 You could also use a 1 1/2 inch white ribbon instead of the green ribbon.

 Preparation time: 30 minute(s)

 If you want to bless your wreath, it should be done the Saturday night before First Advent Sunday, or on First Advent Sunday itself.
 Blessing of the Advent Wreath from the United States Conference of Catholic Bishops.
-There is a plethora of prayers available on line for lighting the candles.
+There are a plethora of prayers available online for lighting the candles.